Preserving Our County History

 Back to the ’70s

-Although the summer of 2020 activities which include Class Reunions have been canceled, the Museum will still display artifacts from the classes who graduated during the ’70s.
+Although the summer of 2020 activities which included Class Reunions were canceled, the Museum will still display artifacts from the classes who graduated during the ’70s.
+For those of you who graduated in the 70s, this display will be continued through the reunion to be held next summer.

 Country Schools of Norman County